 Kubernetes Command line

-To manage kubernetes cluster, you need to know some basic commands to be able to manage the cluster.
-Below are basic command line to manage pods, nodes, services, etc.
+To manage a Kubernetes cluster, you need to know some basic commands to be able to manage the cluster.
+Below are basic command lines to manage pods, nodes, services, etc.

 Pods